RithanyaSivabalakrishnan/GeneInsight/README.md

 ~ Open Addressing: Resolves hash collisions, ensuring efficient use of space and guaranteeing quick access.

 ~ Position Mapping & Counting: Tracks k-mer occurrence and all positions in sequence, supporting advanced queries and further embedding computation.

+# Data Credits
+Sequence data used and tested with this tool were obtained from the NCBI GenBank/RefSeq/ENA database(s).